miguelrfernandes/miguelrfernandes/README.md

 Recently, I completed a quick challenge using Next.js and Python Flask.
 This is the approach that I'd use if starting a new project from scratch.

 [MSc Thesis Project](https://research.miguelroquefernandes.com/)
-This project, related to my MSc thesis, is built with Next.js and a Python backend.
+This project, which is related to my MSc thesis, is built with Next.js and a Python backend.

 [Django App](https://salarios.mfernandes.me/)
 An app built with Django some years ago.